 Heart failure is a progressive and chronic condition in which the heart's muscle is weakened and may no longer pump effectively.
 Heart failure has different causes, including:

-Your heart function and type of heart failure can be measured by having an echocardiogram
+The heart function and type of heart failure can be measured by having an echocardiogram

 When the heart muscle is weakened, the body compensates by working harder, which causes the heart walls to become thicker, and the heart becomes enlarged.
 This also causes stress hormones to be released, which cause the arteries to tighten.
 The tightened arteries make it even more difficult for the heart to pump.
 In addition, the stress hormones cause the kidneys to hold onto salt and water, which increases the amount of blood that must be pumped.
-It is important to take your medications regularly to block the actions of these hormones and to make it easier for your heart to pump.
+It is important to take medications regularly to block the actions of these hormones and to make it easier for the heart to pump.

 Systolic heart failure is diagnosed when the echocardiogram shows that not enough blood is being pumped by the heart.
 The amount of blood being pumped is called the ejection fraction.
 If this is less than 50 percent, it is weak and results in systolic heart failure.
 After an injury, the heart cannot pump the amount of blood the body needs.
 The blood backs up into the lungs, which causes shortness of breath, and/or backs up into other parts of the body which causes swelling in the legs.
 These symptoms can be controlled with medications and a low-sodium (salt) diet.